thedges/PSMapComponents/README.md

   - <b>Additional Where Clause</b> - static where clause statement to be added to query to filter records

 ## PSRecordLocator
-The following is example of the component showing cases.
+The following is example of the map component on a record.

 ![alt text](https://github.com/thedges/PSMapComponents/blob/master/geotest.png "Sample Image")

-<b>WARNING:</b> This component uses both Leaflet (1.0.2) and JQuery DataTable (1.10.12) JavaScript libraries.
+<b>WARNING:</b> This component uses both Leaflet (1.0.2).
 Currently LockerService breaks the map component using the Leaflet library.
 Supposedly this will be fixed in the Summer '17 (208) release.

-* Creates a lightning component with main purpose to show records on a map.
-It has 3 primary sections:
-  - A configurable section for filtering the data
-  - A map section for showing records on a map with pin popup
+* Features of the component:
+  - If lat/lng location already exists on record, it will center on that location
+  - Move the map to new location and address will show in bottom of map.
+Click on address location and it will set fields on the record.
+  - A "locate me" icon will show in top-right of map.
+This icon shows once the component captures your current location.
+Just click this to move to your current location.
+* The component configuration fields are:
+  - <b>SObject Field For Latitude</b> - SObject field that stores the latitude value
+  - <b>SObject Field For Longitude</b> - SObject field that stores the longitude value
+  - <b>SObject Field For Full Address</b> - SObject field that stores full address in one value
+  - <b>SObject Field For Street</b> - SObject field that stores the street
+  - <b>SObject Field For City</b> - SObject field that stores the city
+  - <b>SObject Field For State</b> - SObject field that stores the state
+  - <b>SObject Field For Postal/Zipcode</b> - SObject field that stores postal/zip code
+  - <b>Map Center Latitude</b> - Default latitude for center of map
+  - <b>Map Center Longitude</b> - Default longitude for center of map
+  - <b>Map Zoom Level</b> - Default map zoom level
+  - <b>Height of map in pixels</b> - Height of map in pixels

 ## PSAccessTracker
 The following is example of the component showing cases.

 ![alt text](https://github.com/thedges/PSMapComponents/blob/master/recordaccess.png "Sample Image")

-<b>WARNING:</b> This component uses both Leaflet (1.0.2) and JQuery DataTable (1.10.12) JavaScript libraries.
-Currently LockerService breaks the map component using the Leaflet library.
-Supposedly this will be fixed in the Summer '17 (208) release.

-* Creates a lightning component with main purpose to show records on a map.
-It has 3 primary sections:
-  - A configurable section for filtering the data
-  - A map section for showing records on a map with pin popup
+* Features of the component:
+  - Just drop the component on a record page and configure it's properties
+  - When someone accesses the record, it will capture the current lat/lng of the user and store in the related child object.
+If address field exists, it will also perform reverse geocode and store the address.
+* The component configuration fields are:
+  - <b>Child SObject API Name To Update</b> - The child SObject API name to add current geolocation to
+  - <b>Child SObject Field API Name (Parent)</b> - The child SObject field API name to the parent object
+  - <b>Child SObject Field API Name (Latitude)</b> - The child SObject field API name to store latitude
+  - <b>Child SObject Field API Name (Longitude)</b> - The child SObject field API name to store longitude
+  - <b>Child SObject Field API Name (Address)</b> - The child SObject field API name to store full address

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"
        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">